Codex Cairensis

 The Codex Cairensis (also: Codex Prophetarum Cairensis, Cairo Codex of the Prophets) is a Hebrew manuscript containing the complete text of the Hebrew Bible's Nevi'im (Prophets).
 It has traditionally been described as "the oldest dated Hebrew Codex of the Bible which has come down to us", but modern research seems to indicate an 11th-century date rather than the 895 CE date written into its colophon.
 It contains the books of the Former Prophets (Joshua, Judges, Samuel, and Kings) and Latter Prophets (Isaiah, Jeremiah, Ezekiel and the book of the Twelve Minor Prophets).
 It comprises 575 pages including 13 carpet pages.

 History

-According to its colophon, it was written complete with punctuation by Moses ben Asher in Tiberias "at the end of the year 827 after the destruction of the second temple" (this corresponds to the year 895 CE, during the reign of Al-Mu'tadid).
-It was given as a present to the Karaite community in Jerusalem, and taken as booty by the Crusaders in 1099.
-Later it was redeemed and came into the possession of the Karaite community in Cairo.
+According to its colophon, it was written complete with niqqud by Moses ben Asher in Tiberias "at the end of the year 827 after the destruction of the second temple" (this corresponds to the year 895 CE, during the reign of the Abbasid caliph al-Mu'tadid).
+It was given as a present to the Karaite community in Jerusalem and later looted by the Crusaders in 1099.
+It was redeemed and came into the possession of the Karaite community in Cairo.
 When the Karaite Jews left Egypt, they deposited the codex in 1983 at Hebrew University of Jerusalem, where it is kept in a secure room on the floor below the Hebrew Manuscript collection.
 The Codex was brought back to Jerusalem by a committee of six persons.